go-swagger/go-swagger/docs/tutorial/dynamic.md

 <!--more-->

 This tutorial uses the todo list application to serve a swagger based API defined entirely in go code.
-Because we know what we want the spec to look like, first we'll just build the entire spec with the interal dsl.
+Because we know what we want the spec to look like, first we'll just build the entire spec with the internal dsl.

 ## Loading the specification